Laura Ikauniece: Career

-Laura won a silver medal at the 2009 World Youth Championships in Brixen, Italy, reaching 5647 points.
+She won a silver medal at the 2009 World Youth Championships in Italy, reaching 5647 points.
+Later that year she competed in Finland at the European Youth Olympic Festival and won high jump bronze and only missed a medal by one centimetre in the long jump.
 The next year she finished 6th in the World Junior Championships reaching 5618 points.
 In 2011 she won a bronze medal at the European Athletics Junior Championships.
-In 2015, she won bronze at the World Athletics Championships.